colorlessenergy/colorlessenergy.github.io/_all_projects/the-chats.md

 ## what is this

-A progressive web app where we can send messages to chat rooms and a notification is sent to people in the chat room.
+A Progressive Web App to send messages with notifications to chat rooms.

 ## technologies